Lever Decline Chest Press

 Lever Decline Chest Press Instructions

-5. Push the handles away from your body until your arms are fully extended, but do not lock your elbows.
+5. Continue until your arms are nearly fully extended.
+Do not lock your elbows.

 Lever Decline Chest Press Form & Visual